This project would extend SH 249 on new location spanning approximately 10 miles from FM 1774 to SH 105 in Grimes County.

 - TxDOT then analyzed a variety of alternatives to refine the alignment between CR 304 and CR 306 in response to public comments.
 This effort yielded the preferred blue alternative for this area in October 2015.
 The remainder of the preferred alignment for the corridor remained unchanged.

-- Since October 2015, the environmental process continued and TxDOT was granted access to properties along the blue route for further evaluation.
-During this evaluation process, additional environmental issues have been identified that has resulted in TxDOT eliminating a portion of the blue alternative to avoid grave sites and impact to streams.
+- TxDOT continued the environmental process and was granted access to properties along the blue route for further evaluation.
+During this evaluation process, additional environmental issues were identified resulting in TxDOT eliminating a portion of the blue alternative to avoid grave sites and impact to streams.

-- TxDOT is presenting two alignment alternatives for the area between CR 304 and CR 306 (noted in yellow and green) for public input to assist in the final alternative selection.
-This final selection will be based on current research, input received during the comment period and any additional information gained from the June 30, 2016, public hearing.
+- TxDOT presented two alignment alternatives for the area between CR 304 and CR 306 (noted in yellow and green) for public input during the June 30, 2016, public hearing to gain public input.